niksy/dotfiles/README.md

 * [php](http://php.net/)
 * [phpmyadmin](http://www.phpmyadmin.net/home_page/index.php)

-You can find whole list of available packages (along with other repositories) on [Braumeister](http://braumeister.org/).
+You can find a whole list of available packages (along with other repositories) on [Braumeister](http://braumeister.org/).

 ## Acknowledgements

-Code was taken from many sources and used [dotfiles by Mathias Bynens](https://github.com/mathiasbynens/dotfiles) as starting point.
+The code was taken from many sources and used [dotfiles by Mathias Bynens](https://github.com/mathiasbynens/dotfiles) as starting point.

 Other sources and inspiration include: